 A Note About Overlays and Instant Compliance

 You might have heard of services that claim to make your website “100% accessibility compliant” instantly by adding a button or “overlay”.
-The vast majority of accessibility experts see these services as snake oil which don’t work.
+The vast majority of accessibility experts see these services as snake oil.
 Worse, they may make your site an even bigger target for accessibility litigation:

 nearly all of the functionality provided by these tools has no impact on your level of WCAG conformance whatsoever.
 Furthermore, these overlays provide little or no additional legal protection for your website.
 In fact, in recent lawsuit filings, screenshots of these tools are being used to build the claim against websites that are not also seeking a holistic approach to ADA compliance.
 It is also a common belief that these tools may increase your risk with regards to security, and many company’s security policies prohibit the installation of widgets like these.